How to open your user profile folder in Windows

 - File Explorer opens your user profile folder and displays its contents.
 The title bar of the window and your location bar both display your full login name.

 Using %USERPROFILE% in Command Prompt

-Or, press Win+R to open the Run box, type cmd, and press Enter.
+- Open the Command Prompt.
+For example, press Windows key+R to open the run box, then type cmd and press Enter.